JulietteArchambeau/GOPredEvalPinpin/README.md

 ***

-This repository contains the scripts needed to reproduce the analyses in Archambeau *et al*.
-(2024).
+This repository contains all the scripts that we played around with during our long journey to arrive at the final version of Archambeau *et al*.
+(2025).
+Let’s be honest—scientific papers often take us on many detours that lead absolutely nowhere!
+If you’re after a tidier dataset that includes only the code used in the final paper, then I’d suggest checking out the Dryad repository, which also contains the data used in this work: <https://datadryad.org/dataset/doi:10.5061/dryad.bnzs7h4jt>.

+***

 **Paper abstract**